-With the amount of computer networks doubling every five years, the job demand for IT employees continues to soar for this high paid career.
+With the amount of computer networks doubling every five years, the job demand for Information Technology workers continues to heat up for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-If you have prior management experience, one of the hottest job opportunities is in project management.
+If you have management experience, one of the hottest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides no cost training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are professions in which there are not enough certified workers and there are declining careers in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
 This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.